 /dev/vg01/lvol1 which is mounted on

 /dev/vg01/lvol_one.
-See below output for above mentioned steps (HPUX console).
+See the below output for the above-mentioned steps (HPUX console).

 # bdf /data /dev/vg01/lvol1 524288 49360 471256 9% /data # fuser -cku /data /data: 223412c(user1) # umount /data # mv /dev/vg01/lvol1 /dev/vg01/lvol_one # mv /dev/vg01/rlvol1 /dev/vg01/rlvol_one # mount /data # bdf /data /dev/vg01/lvol_one 524288 49360 471256 9% /data

-In above output you can see how we renamed logical volume just by renaming its device files.
+In the above output, you can see how we renamed logical volume just by renaming its device files.

-lvrename which does all above steps in background for you.
-You just need to provide it with old and new lvol name along with volume group where this lvol belongs.
-So, above scenario will have below command –
+lvrename which do all the above steps in the background for you.
+You just need to provide it with old and new lvol names along with the volume group where this lvol belongs.
+So, the above scenario will have below command –